51Degrees/documentation/src/concepts/flowelements/aspectengine.md

 An **aspect engine** builds on the @flowelement concept to introduce the ability to:
 * cache processing results
-* handle cases where a property value does not exist in the @flowdata
+* handle cases where a property has not been populated by an **aspect engine** but it could be if certain configuration changes were made.
 * [lazily load] (@ref Features_LazyLoading) values in the @flowdata

 In the same way a @flowelement can produce an @elementdata containing results of its processing, an